Nothing's more valuable than peace of mind.

 Experian: (888) 397-3742

-TransUnion: (800) 680-7289Look out for credit inquiries from unfamiliar companies, accounts you never opened, and unexplained debts.
+Look out for credit inquiries from unfamiliar companies, accounts you never opened, and unexplained debts.
 This can be a warning sign of fraud or identity theft.

 LMCU is committed to ensuring the safety of our members’ information.
 However, dishonest individuals are continually working hard to find new ways to scam.
 One of the best defenses against fraud is to remain educated.
 Once you know how to identify threats to your personal and financial information, you'll know how to minimize the risks of becoming an identity theft victim.

 Vishing is the voice counterpart to phishing.
 Instead of being directed by email to a website, an email asks the user to make a telephone call.
 The call triggers a voice response system that asks for personal or financial information.
-The initial contact can also be a telephone call with a recording that instructs the user to phone an 800-number or another area code within or outside of the United States.
+The initial contact can also be a telephone call with a recording that instructs the user to phone an 800 number or another area code within or outside of the United States.

 Additionally, you could receive a call that says LMCU on your Caller ID, but it is really from a fraudster pretending to be us.
 For more information on Caller ID spoofing, visit: https://www.fcc.gov/spoofing.

 Smishing is the mobile phone counterpart to phishing.
 Instead of being directed by email to a website, a text message is sent to the user’s cell phone or other mobile device with some ploy to click on a link.
-The link causes a Trojan to be installed on the cell phone or other mobile device.
+The link causes a Trojan horse virus to be installed on the cell phone or other mobile device.

 If a text message looks suspicious, delete it right away without reading it.
 Never reply to or follow the instructions of a text message that asks you for personal information.
 A legitimate business will never ask you to reveal your personal information over the phone or online.